 If you need surgery, tell the surgeon ahead of time that you are using rectal hydromorphone.
 You may need to stop using the medicine for a short time.

-Do not stop using rectal hydromorphone suddenly after long-term use, or you could have unpleasant withdrawal symptoms.
-Ask your doctor how to avoid withdrawal symptoms when you stop using hydromorphone.
+Do not stop using this medicine suddenly after long-term use, or you could have unpleasant withdrawal symptoms.
+Ask your doctor how to safely stop using this medicine.

 Store in the refrigerator, do not freeze.
 Protect from light.
 Keep the medication in a place where others cannot get to it.